apache/cordova-docs/docs/en/edge/plugin_ref/spec.md

 * `version` (required): The version that your framework must have in order to install.

 * `scriptSrc` (required): The script file that tells plugman what version of the custom framework is.
-Ideally, this file should be within the top level directory of your plugin folder.
+Ideally, this file should be within the top level directory of your plugin directory.

 * `platform` (required): Which platforms that your framework supports.
 You may use the wildcard '*' to say supported for all platforms, specify multiple with a pipe character like 'android|ios|blackberry10'